GaloisInc/ICryptol/README.md

 - `make notebook`: run ICryptol and launch a browser session
 - `make tarball`: build a tarball with a relocatable ICryptol binary and examples
 - `make dist`: build a platform-specific distribution.
-On all platforms except Windows, this is currently equivalent to `make tarball`.
-On Windows, this will build an `.msi` package using [WiX Toolset 3.8](http://wixtoolset.org/), which must be installed separately.

 # Checking your Installation